Coricos/Coricos/README.md

 ## A bit of story about me:

-## Where my head is banging on right now:
+## What my head is banging on right now: